rmodesitt/rmodesitt/README.md

 - ⚡ Fun fact: ...
 -->

 I am a data enthusiast and analysis fanatic who has recently entered the world of data science!
-I have been a Business Analyst and Product Owner the past 5 years, and now am using the skillsets from these roles to look at data in new profound ways using data visualization, machine learning algorithms, and predictive modeling.
+I have been a Business Analyst and Product Owner the past 5 years, and now am using the skillsets from these roles to look at data in new and profound ways using data visualization, machine learning algorithms, and predictive modeling.

 - 🌎 I'm based in Colorado
 - 📱 I can be contacted via Discord